 However, offline storage comes with some hassle.
 Every time you need to complete a crypto transaction, you’re required to carry the transaction over a USB drive.
 The USB is then connected to the offline device where you use the private key to verify it.

 Although not exactly convenient, this method is very effective at protecting your crypto transactions.

 Virtual Private Networks (VPNs) have long been used to secure online communications.
 Not only do VPNs reroute your traffic – they also encrypt the data that travels between your device and the online endpoint, such as a website or a server.
 VPNs are widely used by privacy-sensitive groups – hackers, journalists, activists, etc.

 Using a quality VPN is a great way of improving the security of your crypto transactions.
 It ensures that no one is able to monitor your online traffic or intercept your data (such as your private key) when sending or receiving payments.

 Read more: What is a VPN and how does it work?

 Crypto transactions offer a huge range of advantages over other payment methods.
 Still, these transactions are prone to a number of risks as well.

-The good news is that you can mitigate these risks by following some basic security measures such as the use of a VPN, a combination of hot and cold wallets, and using offline storage for your private key.
+The good news is that you can mitigate these risks by following some basic security measures such as a combination of hot and cold wallets, using offline storage for your private key, and masking your online traffic with a VPN.
 Adopt these strategies before disaster strikes and safeguard your online transactions.